Arma Reforger Marine Milsim / Recruiting Station

 Record Maintenance

-Chain of command records are updated as members earn billets, awards, or qualifications.
-The record update also drives unit pages and MOS member lists so the site remains organized.
+Profiles are updated as members earn billets, awards, or qualifications.
+The record becomes proof of contribution and keeps the site organized.

 REFERENCE LIBRARY